 A thrillingly original, wholly spellbinding and luminous novel.

 Behold the virtuosity of Heartbreaker!
 Claudia Dey has a perfect ear and the sharpest eye.
 Her portrait of Pony Darlene Fontaine, and the strange world she inhabits, is devastating, unsparing and unforgettable.

-This book is beautiful, a perfect balancing act of dark and light.
-It broke my heart and then put it back together again.
+This book is beautifully written, profoundly strange, a perfect balancing act of dark and light.
+Part thriller, part love story, part coming-of-age novel, it broke my heart and then put it back together again.

 Wildly imaginative and poetic, Claudia Dey's Heartbreaker is one of the year's most consistently surprising books.